Aymen-thabet/KUBERNETES-Deploy-a-MongoDB-Database-with-a-Mongo-Express-Web-Based-Admin-Interface-in-AWS/README.md

 Then Create a MongoExpress deployment and attach it to the ConfigMap .
 Finally a service for the MongoExpress to expose it and making it possible to connect to it so the svc need to be a LoadBalancer (Or nodePort).

-*All machines have attached role to use EBS already*
+*All machines have an attached role to use EBS already*

 First : I created a directory for the project and create a secret in it , and Encrypting the username and the password and putting them in the secret yaml file :